gustydev/odinX/README.md

 ## Back-End Overview

 The back-end of OdinX is built with Node.js and Express, providing RESTful APIs, user authentication, real-time communication via WebSockets, and optimizations for security and performance.
-It uses a PostgreSQL database with Prisma ORM.
+It uses a PostgreSQL database with Prisma ORM, and tests the API routes with Jest and Supertest.

 ### Features
 - **Authentication**: JWT-based authentication using `passport-jwt`.